Leonid Brezhnev: Agricultural policy

-Experimentation with "links" was not disallowed on a local basis, with Mikhail Gorbachev, the then First Secretary of the Stavropol Regional Committee, experimenting with links in his region.
+Experimentation with "links" was not disallowed on a local basis, with Mikhail Gorbachev, the then First Secretary of the Stavropol Regional Committee, experimented with links in his region.
 In the meantime, the Soviet government's involvement in agriculture was, according to Robert Service, otherwise "unimaginative" and "incompetent".
 Facing mounting problems with agriculture, the Politburo issued a resolution titled, "On the Further Development of Specialisation and Concentration of Agricultural Production on the Basis of Inter-Farm Co-operation and Agro-Industrial Integration".
 The resolution ordered kolkhozes close to each other to collaborate in their efforts to increase production.
-In the meantime, the state's subsidies to the food-and-agriculture sector did not prevent bankrupt farms from operating: rises in the price of produce were offset by rises in the cost of oil and other resources.
+In the meantime, the state's subsidies to the food-and-agriculture sector did not prevent bankrupt farms from operating and rises in the price of produce were offset by rises in the cost of oil and other resources.
 By 1977, oil cost 84% more than it did in the late 1960s.
 The cost of other resources had also climbed by the late 1970s.

 Brezhnev's answer to these problems was to issue two decrees, one in 1977 and one in 1981, which called for an increase in the maximum size of privately owned plots within the Soviet Union to half a hectare.
-These measures removed important obstacles for the expansion of agricultural output, but did not solve the problem.
+These measures removed important obstacles for the expansion of agricultural output but did not solve the problem.
 Under Brezhnev, private plots yielded 30% of the national agricultural production when they cultivated only 4% of the land.
 This was seen by some as proof that de-collectivization was necessary to prevent Soviet agriculture from collapsing, but leading Soviet politicians shrank from supporting such drastic measures due to ideological and political interests.
 The underlying problems were the growing shortage of skilled workers, a wrecked rural culture, the payment of workers in proportion to the quantity rather than the quality of their work, and too large farm machinery for the small collective farms and the roadless countryside.
 In the face of this, Brezhnev's only options were schemes such as large land reclamation and irrigation projects, or of course, radical reform.